11 Best Resorts in Washington State

 It's hard not to fall in love with Washington State, especially if you're a fan of nature.
 You'll find it all here: lush green forests, towering mountains, sparkling lakes, and captivating islands, not to mention bustling cities.
 With so much to see, it's no wonder so many fantastic resorts have set up shop in this natural wonderland.

-Whether you're hoping to take the kids to a resort where they can kayak, hike, bike, and practice cannonballs in the pool, or aim for a more secluded, romantic escape with a plush spa and room service, you're sure to find it in one of the state's top resorts.
+Whether you're hoping to take the kids to a resort where they can kayak, head out on hiking trails or mountain biking paths, practice cannonballs in the pool, or aim for a more secluded, romantic escape with a plush spa and room service, you're sure to find it in one of Washington's top resorts.

 Looking for more action in the heart of a big city?
 Seattle is home to a music-inspired resort you won't want to miss.
-The Beatles once fished from the balcony in their room.
+The Beatles once fished from the balcony in their room in this unique spot.

 No matter what you're searching for in your vacation to the Northwest coast, you'll find it in our list of the best resorts in Washington State.

 Cameo Heights Mansion is one of the most romantic resorts in Washington State.
-Perched on basalt bluffs, this couples retreat offers stunning views of the Walla Walla River and over 400 acres of lush land and trails to explore.
+Perched on basalt bluffs, this couples' resort offers stunning views of the Walla Walla River and over 400 acres of lush land and trails to explore.

 A free gourmet breakfast can be enjoyed in the on-site restaurant, The Vine at Cameo Heights Mansion, or in your room (for a fee).
 When you aren't enjoying your plush room or stuffing your face with five-star meals, enjoy a dip in the outdoor, waterfall-filled pool, book a couples' massage at the spa, cuddle by the outdoor fire pit, or challenge each other to a game of tetherball.
 There's also a theater room, library, driving range, and hot tub on-site.